-Paste outside an existing table to create a new table: Tap near the edge of the screen, then tap Paste.
+Paste outside of an existing table to create a new table: Tap near the edge of the screen, then tap Paste.
 A new table is created with the pasted cells.

 Move the data: After selecting the cells, touch and hold the selection until the cells appear to rise off the table, then drag them to another location in the table.
 Any existing data is replaced by the new data.

-You can also copy cells from a table in another document or from Keynote or Numbers.
+You can also copy cells from a table in another document, or from Keynote or Numbers.